parsabe/FunRoot/ceasar-toolkit/README.md

 <img src="logo.jpg" width="1080" height="540">
-<h1>🔐 Caesar Cipher Toolkit</h1>
+<h1>🔐 Ceasar Cipher Toolkit</h1>

-<p><strong>Caesar Cipher Toolkit</strong> is a free, open-source CLI framework for encoding and decoding files using the classic Caesar cipher.
+<p><strong>Ceasar Cipher Toolkit</strong> is a free, open-source CLI framework for encoding and decoding files using the classic Ceasar cipher.
 It also includes powerful tools to encrypt PDFs and folders — without compressing or modifying original file contents.</p>

 <p><strong>No command-line arguments required</strong> — just run and go.
 The interactive menu handles everything.</p>